Smith & Wesson: Rifles and carbines

 During the early years of WW2, Smith & Wesson manufactured batches of the Model 1940 Light Rifle under request from the British Government.
 It turned out to be a spectacular failure.

 In January 2006, Smith & Wesson reentered the rifle market with its M&P15 series of rifles based on the AR-15.
 Unveiled at SHOT Show 2006, the rifle debuted in two varieties: the M&P15 and the M&P15T.
 The two are basically the same rifle, chambered in 5.56 NATO, with the T model featuring folding sights and a four-sided accessories rail.
 These rifles were first produced by Stag Arms but marketed under the Smith & Wesson name.
 Currently Smith & Wesson makes the lower receiver in-house while the barrel is supplied by Thompson/Center, a S&W company.

 In May 2008, Smith & Wesson introduced its first AR-variant rifle in a caliber other than 5.56 NATO.
 The M&P15R is a standard AR-15 rifle chambered for the 5.45×39mm cartridge.
 In 2009, it released the M&P15-22, chambered for .22 Long Rifle.

 Smith & Wesson manufactured a line of bolt-action rifles called the i-Bolt.
 These synthetic-stock rifles were available in .25-06, .270 Win, or .30-06 caliber.

+In February 2023, Smith & Wesson introduced the M&P FPC carbine in 9mm.